ZacharyRMu/MATS/README.md

 - Results are stored in `/Receiver/Data/` and can be reviewed via the UI.

 ## License
 This project is licensed under the GNU General Public License V3.0 (GPL-3.0).
-You may redistribute and modify it nder the terms of the GPL as published by the Free Software Foundation.
+You may redistribute and modify it under the terms of the GPL as published by the Free Software Foundation.

 ## Acknowledgements & External Software
 MATS leverages several excelled open-source projects: